bvanschie/INFOMAIR_group5/README.md

 After installing PyTorch you will need the Python Levenshtein library via the following command:
 - pip install python-levenshtein

+Now you can run the dialog system:
+- python dialog_system.py

 ## Inference rules

 These are the 14 rules that are implemented in the system: